Meet Our Team

 Artemis Margaronis

 Originally from Athens, Greece, Artemis spent the second half of her life in Bethsda, MD.
-She joined the Correa lab excited to apply her materials science background to leverage the immune system to treat cancer.
+In the Correa Lab, Artemis is exploring how extracellular vesicles can be used to formulate bioactive hydrogels that modulate immune responses and promote tissue regeneration.
 Outside of research she enjoys FaceTiming her dog, Millie, yoga classes, long walks, and beach trips.

 Sarah Bortel